comeraperuibe944/JDWebcam/README.md

 pip install websockets opencv-python mediapipe numpy
 ```

-Then double-click or start the program with:
+Open Just Dance's "play with your smartphone" and finally you can double-click or start the program with:

 ```
 python main.py